RafiansyahDS/Dynapi/README.md

-# Java Dynamic API Switch Handler
+# Pure Java Dynamic API Switch Handler

 This project demonstrates the use of a dynamic API switch handler in a pure Java application without any frameworks.
 The application routes API requests to different logic methods based on the HTTP method and path, allowing for flexible and scalable API management.